ivan-markov-666/SOLID-principles-example/README.md

 This repository contains one TypeScript class with an example of SOLID principles.

 # Precondition
-Make sure that you read TypeScript documentation located here: https://www.typescriptlang.org/docs/ .
+Make sure that you read the TypeScript documentation located here: https://www.typescriptlang.org/docs/ .
 TypeScript is using node.js, so it will be good to have a basic knowledge of it: https://nodejs.org/en/ .
 For any questions, refer to the original documentation.